ahmed-habbachi/sharp-designer-docs/1-component-mask.md

 - **FormToOpen** string, form name (identifier) to open.
 - **ReportToOpen** string, report name (identifier) to open.
 - **Args** string, comma separated args to pass to one of the obove targets.
+- **SQLSelect** string, contains a query to override the mask sqlSelect.
+- **BeforeMessage** string, message identifier to allow to show a message before action execution from db.
+- **AfterMessage** string, message identifier to allow to show a message after action execution from db.

 we can also add a drop down menu or a group of buttons to group some buttons that have the same context for example with a "ActionControlGroup":